elugens/hello-javascript/docs/the-javascript-language/promises-async-await.md/error-handling-with-promises.md

 Source: <https://javascript.info/promise-error-handling#rethrowing>

-**Question: What happens when an error is not handled in a promise?**
+### What happens when an error is not handled in a promise?

 **Interview Answer:** In practice, just like with regular unhandled errors in code, it means that something has gone terribly wrong.
 The script dies with a message in the console.
 A similar thing happens with unhandled promise rejections.
 The JavaScript engine tracks such rejections and generates a global error in that case.
 In the browser we can catch such errors using the event unhandledrejection.